GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 *Spatial information.*
 First, because the user does not always dictate the absolute position of each element, gathering information about the current layout can be useful.
-Manifestly, the raw positions of both the agent and the sources are conveniently accessible.
+The raw positions of both the agent and the sources are directly accessible.
 Also, relative data such as the #doa or the distance from the agent to a given source can be extracted.
 This egocentric information can be used in multiple situations, such as training an #acr("RL") agent or collecting a #acr("SSL") dataset.